pillarjs/send/README.md

 Disabling this will not send `Accept-Ranges` and ignore the contents of the `Range` request header.

+##### autoClose

+If `autoClose` is `false`, then the file descriptor won't be closed, even if there's an error.
+It is your responsibility to close it and make sure there's no file descriptor leak.
+If `autoClose` is set to `true` (default behavior), on `error` or `end` the file descriptor will be closed automatically.

 ##### cacheControl

 Enable or disable setting `Cache-Control` response header, defaults to